garrett-sutton/garrett-sutton.github.io/_posts/2024-1-14-og-colorado.md

 it was a lot more dangerous than we understood in the moment.
 It took quite a while just to get a ski back on because of the rocks, narrowness, and steepness.
 All of this is to say this is probably the toughest run I've skied.
+Below is a picutre of the Steep Gullies from the top and another from below Will while he's getting his ski back on.
+They might do my description some justice.

+![Top Steep Gullies]

+![Will Steep Gullies]

-The kicker to the Steep Gullies is the "15-minute" walk back to the lift at the bottom.
+The real kicker to the Steep Gullies is the "15-minute" walk back to the lift at the bottom.
 As relatively fit 24 year-olds, we anticipated this 15 minutes was an estimate for your grandma.
 In reality, walking uphill in ski boots on snow while carrying skis at over 11000' is no joke.
 Humbled, we probably walked for a least 20 minutes.

 ### The Storm
 Our initial plan was to fly into Denver on a Thursday night,